bdurand/ultra_settings/README.md

 You can also define default values to be returned in case the configured value is missing or it fails to match a constraint.

-Settings are accessed through singleton classes that you define.

 ## Usage

 ### Defining Configurations